-Practical experiences in learning specific skills related to the major area of study under the direction of qualified personnel and with approval of the division chair.
+Practical experiences in learning specific skills related to the major area of study under the direction of qualified personnel and with approval of the dean.
 Assignments arranged and approved by the supervising faculty member.
 Permission required.
 Variable credit.
 Repeatable for credit (maximum 12).
 Fall, spring, and summer.

 Advanced Metalsmithing (SAR 445)